finnmayhew/The-Revelation-Mission/Sessions/Session9.md

 After this, whoever's piloting should roll an `Int Check (DC 10)` followed by a `Dex Check (DC 10)` to keep the ship inside their vertical current.
 If they fail, they fall out of the current, and the Nightwalker takes another turn against them.

-Somwhere around here play the Return Trip music in the background.
+Somewhere around here play the Return Trip music in the background.

 If the party is entirely knocked out, they will be awoken by a tapping at the viewscreen, where Lux's guardian Shabah has been effortfully maneuvering the ship around to keep it out of the way of monsters while the crew were knocked out.
 Once they wake up, the tapping stops.
-There's a single bright light coming from the edge of the viewscreen, and turning the ship to see it, they'll see a single large glowing pearl from the Citadel shoot down the current (which Lux's guardian Shabah disloged and sent there), which allows them to find the current again and head home.
+There's a single bright light coming from the edge of the viewscreen, and turning the ship to see it, they'll see a single large glowing pearl from the Citadel shoot down the current (which Lux's guardian Shabah dislodged and sent there), which allows them to find the current again and head home.

 As they get farther down, they begin to feel weightless, and then they feel that they're heading upwards.
 At first you think you're heading back to Poseidon, but after a while, the ocean begins to lighten, and all at once, the Revelation breaks the surface, and you see, through the viewscreen, a familiar sky.